What does it do?

 How do I enable this functionality?

-After installing and activating Gravity Forms Live Preview, a new Live Preview option will appear in the Gravity Forms toolbar.
+After installing and activating Gravity Forms Live Preview, a new Live Preview option will appear when hovering over the Gravity Forms Preview button.
+Check that option to switch the Preview mode to Live Preview.

 Live Preview Options